Last updated on .

 Miraflores Locks

 The Panama Canal is 77.1km (48 miles) long with three sets of locks.
 They allow ships to transit between the Pacific Ocean and Caribbean Sea in about eight hours, not including waiting time.
 Ships pay a toll depending on their class and weight, which could end up being several hundred thousand dollars.
-Smaller pleasure ships pay about US$1,000.
+Smaller pleasure craft must pay as well.

 Visiting the Panama Canal